 Using capital is most effective when you clearly define your goals, identify how people help you achieve those goals, and assign capital to those actions.
 Thus, a supporter’s capital balance reflects their contribution to achieving the nation’s goals.

-Publicize currency information using political capital and leaderboard pages on your website.
-Using these pages, currency can help validate and motivate supporters.
+Publicize social capital information using political capital and leaderboard pages on your website.
+Using these pages, it can help validate and motivate supporters.

 Table of Contents